 3. Buffet Service Style

-It is a self-service where food is displayed on tables.
-The guests take plates stacked at the beginning of the table and proceed along requesting the buffet’s attention to serve them or help themselves.
-In stand-up buffets, guests are forced to stand and eat.
+The buffet is self-service, where food is displayed on tables.
+The guests take plates stacked at the beginning of the table and proceed along, requesting the buffet’s attention to serve them or help themselves.
+At stand-up buffets, guests are forced to stand and eat.

 4. French Service Style

-This is also known as Family service.
-In french this service is found in family pensions and banquets, Where the dish is presented to each guest from the left-hand side to help himself/herself.
+French Service is also known as family service.
+In French, this service is found in family pensions and banquets, Where the dish is presented to each guest from the left-hand side to help himself or herself.
 For a small party of two to three guests.

 Dishes ordered by them are placed on the table with service implements and plates for the guests to help themselves.